Webhikers-Docs/bootstrap-vue-cf7/README.md

 ## Prerequisites

-For each project that requires a contact form, you will receive the following data as additional instruction to this repo:
+For each project that requires a contact form, you will receive the following data in addition to this repo:
 You will receive:

 - the `baseURL` of our REST API Host
 - the input `name`s for the form
 - the google recaptcha `site-key`
 - the 'form_id' of the `WordPress Contact 7 Form`

-This data is required to go along with the following tutorial

 ## Installation